 International freshman applicants attend a variety of different educational systems.
-For those educated in the United States, or attending a school that follows an educational curriculum patterned after the U.S. system, they should create the Self-reported Student Academic Record (SSAR).
+Students educated in the United States, or attending a school that follows an educational curriculum patterned after the U.S. system, should create the Self-reported Student Academic Record (SSAR).
 To learn more about SSAR, click here.
 All other applicants should submit official or certified copies of all secondary school records and/or examination results.
-All credentials from non-U.S. institutions must be evaluated by a foreign credential evaluation agency to include a US equivalent grade point average.
+All credentials from non-U.S. institutions must be evaluated by a foreign credential evaluation agency to include a U.S. equivalent grade point average.
 We recommend a member of the National Association of Credential Evaluation Services or the International Education Credential Services provided by the American Association of Collegiate Registrars and Admissions Officers.
 All academic records must be issued in the native language and be accompanied by a certified English translation.

 In addition, all applicants should:

 4.1-4.5 academic GPA; 29-32 ACT composite; 1290-1410 SAT total

 Applicants who bring other important attributes to the University community may also receive additional consideration.
-These applicants include visual and performing artists and skilled athletes.
+These applicants include exceptional visual and performing artists and athletes.

 Please note that letters of recommendation are not required and will not be used in the decision-making process.